1.07 Acres - Modular OK, Off-Grid Homestead in Williams, Coconino County, AZ

 About This Property

 Utilities are off-grid here.
-Power would be solar, generator, or a hybrid system.
+Power would be solar, a generator, or a hybrid system.
 Water would be hauled in to a tank.
-Sewage would be a septic system installed when you build.
-There's no HOA.
-The lot is not in a flood zone, no wetlands.
+Sewer would be a septic system installed when you build.
+Internet is cell or satellite.
+There is no HOA.

 Important to be straight about access.
 The county classifies this parcel as Legal Access Only.
-That means there's a recorded legal right-of-way to the lot, but the road itself is unimproved and may not be graded all the way to the corner.
-To use the parcel as a residence, you'll typically need to grade and gravel a driveway from the nearest access point.
-Drive out before you commit, so you can walk the right-of-way in person.
-We'll send you the parcel info and the easement map to make that visit straightforward.
+There is a recorded legal right-of-way to the lot, but the road itself is unimproved and may not be graded all the way to the corner.
+To use it as a residence, you will typically need to grade and gravel a driveway from the nearest access point.
+A 4WD or off-road vehicle is required.
+Drive out and walk the right-of-way before you commit.
+We will send you the parcel info and easement map to make that visit easy.

-Call or text us anytime at (313) 349-0434 and we'll send paperwork over and talk through monthly payment options together.
+To lock this property in your name, we need both a deposit and a signed purchase agreement.
+Call or text us anytime at (313) 349-0434 and we will walk through monthly payment options together.

 Quick Specs